 Monday - Friday, 8:30am - 4:30pm

-The Department of Public Services is responsible for providing reliable potable water for its residents and businesses, and a wastewater collection system for transmission to the wastewater treatment plant.
+The Department of Public Works (DPW) is responsible for providing reliable potable water for its residents and businesses, and a wastewater collection system for transmission to the wastewater treatment plant.

 The City of Farmington also contracts with GLWA and the OCWRC for treatment of wastewater with the City of Farmington.
-The Farmington Department of Public Services maintains the sewer collection system within the City and operates two lift stations and a large detention/pumping station located on Nine Mile Road, just east of the City limits.
-Again, while Public Services personnel monitor the lift stations and pumping station, the OCWRC is contracted for maintenance of the mechanical and electronic systems at these facilities.
-On an on-going basis, the City Public Services crew is regularly cleaning and root cutting sewer collection mains to insure the reliable flow of wastewater to the treatment plant.
+The Farmington DPW maintains the sewer collection system within the City and operates two lift stations and a large detention/pumping station located on Nine Mile Road, just east of the City limits.
+Again, while Public Works personnel monitor the lift stations and pumping station, the OCWRC is contracted for maintenance of the mechanical and electronic systems at these facilities.
+On an on-going basis, the City DPW crew is regularly cleaning and root cutting sewer collection mains to insure the reliable flow of wastewater to the treatment plant.

 Streets and Roads

-The Department of Public Services is responsible for all facets of maintenance and operations of streets within the City limits.
+The Department of Public Works is responsible for all facets of maintenance and operations of streets within the City limits.
 This would include maintenance of traffic signals and signs, winter maintenance such as salting and snow plowing, and surface maintenance.
 The surface maintenance involves street sweeping of curb and gutter areas, clearing streets of debris after accidents, crack sealing, and pothole patching.
-Public Services contracts with the Road Commission for Oakland County (RCOC) regarding repair and maintenance of traffic signals.
-Public Services is responsible for management of the City’s storm water system that involves maintenance of catch basins, cleaning debris from storm water lines, and compliance with state and federal permitting requirements.
-Public Services Administration is also involved with planning, inspecting, and contract administration with all street construction projects.
+Public Works contracts with the Road Commission for Oakland County (RCOC) regarding repair and maintenance of traffic signals.
+Public Works is responsible for management of the City’s storm water system that involves maintenance of catch basins, cleaning debris from storm water lines, and compliance with state and federal permitting requirements.
+Public Works Administration is also involved with planning, inspecting, and contract administration with all street construction projects.

 Grand River Avenue and Farmington Road from Grand River to Eight Mile Road are under the jurisdiction of the Michigan Department of Transportation (MDOT) and the RCOC, respectively.
 The City contracts with these two agencies to provide a high level of winter and surface maintenance for the benefit of businesses, residents, and visitors in Farmington.

 The City has two cemeteries in which it is responsible for maintenance: Quaker Cemetery on Gill Road and Oakwood Cemetery on Grand River Avenue.
 The Quaker Cemetery is strictly maintenance such as mowing and trimming.
 There are more than 3000 gravesites in the Oakwood Cemetery.
-The Public Services Department is responsible for the mowing, trimming, leaf removal, and burials at the Oakwood Cemetery.
+The DPW is responsible for the mowing, trimming, leaf removal, and burials at the Oakwood Cemetery.